Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Datasets

 \subsection{Proposed \ourproblem Datasets}

-We address the issues in existing datasets above by proposing new \ourproblem datasets based on the equations used in the \orgdataset~\citep{udrescu2020ai}. \emph{i.e.}, Section~\ref{subsec:dataset_issues} summarizes the differences between the \orgdataset and our \ourproblem datasets.
+We address the issues in existing datasets above by proposing new \ourproblem datasets based on the equations used in the \orgdataset~\citep{udrescu2020ai}.
+Section~\ref{subsec:dataset_issues} and Table~\ref{table:dataset_comparisons} summarize the differences between the \orgdataset and our \ourproblem datasets.
 Our annotation policy is carefully designed to simulate typical physics experiments so that the \ourproblem datasets can engage studies on symbolic regression for scientific discovery in the research community.